 Both passenger and cargo traffic handled by three international airports is on the rise year-on-year.
 Adria Airways, the national flag air carrier, has been carrying passengers and cargo for nearly half a century.
 Its network links Ljubljana with all important destinations in Europe and its connections with all the capitals in the region are excellent.

 Maritime transport and harbour traffic keep rising as the figures for goods carried and passenger and goods traffic show clearly.
-The cargo and passenger port at Koper is strategically placed to handle equally well all kinds of cargo and vacationers from majestic cruiser ships and provides a great opportunity of supplying logistics and goods shipping services towards central and southern Europe.
+The cargo and passenger port at Koper is strategically placed to handle equally well all kinds of cargo and passengers from cruiser ships and provides a great opportunity of supplying logistics and goods shipping services towards central and southern Europe.
 The Mediterranean transport networks meet the TransEuropean network in the Port of Koper increasingly present in feeder routings and port rotation as companies provide customers with improved operational efficiency, greater capacity, wider port coverage and quality services to and from the Mediterranean.
-New container lines between the Far East and the Adriatic and the new Adriatic-Levant Loop 2 of Evergreen Line confirm the growing importance of northern Adriatic ports for shipping companies.

 Physical infrastructure needs a technically savvy workforce to operate it.
 The skills and the attitude is what not only attracts foreign investors to Slovenia but keeps them here.

 Considering transport, telephony and energy infrastructure (1 = extremely underdeveloped, 7 = extensive and efficient by international standards)